-Dr. Teal served as the Group Vice President and Chief Scientific Officer for Avon Products Inc., a direct seller of beauty and Dr. leaf served as the Gloup vice President and Chief Sclering Chief in Avoir Products Inc., a direct serie to beauty and related products, from January 1999 to May 2010.
+Dr. Teal served as the Group Vice President and Chief Scientific Officer for Avon Products Inc., a direct seller of beauty and related products, from January 1999 to May 2010.
 Prior to that position, Dr. Teal served as Vice President of the Avon Skin Care Laboratories, where she led the bioscience research and skin care teams.